How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 7. Visual Proof : Screenshots & Screen Recordings

 Visual evidence is very helpful for developers to understand and reproduce bugs quickly.
-Screenshots, screen recordings, and console logs can dramatically improve understanding of the issue.
+Tips for good bug visuals:

 - Show the problem area clearly